BenediktSeidl/fzpzf/README.md

 FZPZF
 =========

 FZPZF is a little python script that creates chip-definitions for fritzing. it is a quick hack, so you don't have to use illustrator or inkscape if you want to add a microcontroller to your fritzing library. licensed under mit license

-to create your part you can follow these three steps
+to create your part you can follow these three steps *to see what the script is able to do, just execute fzpzf.py. some .fzpz files will be generated in the out folder.*

 ## 1. create a .part file
 just look at the files `parts/16f688.part` or `parts/max232`. they should illustrate how to create your own file. instead, you can also follow this mini-tutorial. just open your